renzol2/digital-garden/pages/rhythmicity-and-hybridity.md

 - DSP
 - spatialization of sound

-## Extended “acoustics” IR and convolution [[reverb]]
+## Extended “acoustics” IR and convolution reverb

-grasping the sonic nuances that emerge during the traditional process
+using [[reverb]] and grasping the sonic nuances that emerge during the traditional process

 _Machine Learning_ - piece focusing on the mechanics of the baritone saxophone